 Do you ever feel like you’re not your best as a parent?
-Here’s an open letter to my kids apologizing because sometimes I feel like a bad mother.
+Here’s an open letter to my kids, a lesson on how to apologize for being a bad mom sometimes.

 I have a confession: Sometimes I’m a horrible mom.